 - Bad English: Literature and Language Diversity in Contemporary Britain (Manchester: Manchester University Press, forthcoming 2018).

-- with Tamar Steinitz (eds), Multilingual Currents in Literature, Language and Culture (London and New York: Routledge, 2017).
+- with Tamar Steinitz (eds), Multilingual Currents in Literature, Translation and Culture (London and New York: Routledge, 2017).

 Articles and book chapters